 Earlier this year I gave a Plantae seminar on “Images for Impact” – simple, free tips about how to source and create images to use in your science writing and communicating.
-Here is the text of the handout I created to accompany the seminar.
-You can get this as a PDF here.
-The recorded webinar is here.
-You can download the slides from here.

 Whether you’re Tweeting or teaching, well-designed images increase the impact of your message.
 It’s easy to make high-quality images for use in science communication (whether social media, blogs, infographics, animations, teaching or research) simply using tools available in PowerPoint.